nikiyaw/cv-realtime-face-recognition/README.md

-# Real Time Face Recognition Collecting and Training Model
+# Real Time Face Recognition, Collecting and Training Model

 ## Overview
 The goal of this project is to create a real time racial recognition model.